 NURLAN SMAGULOV The group was established in 1992 with Astana Motors right after the collapse of the Soviet Union.
 The country was devastated and there was a deficit of all consumer goods.
 We were the first to import Japanese car brands such as Toyota, Nissan, and Subaru, and worked with well-known Japanese trading houses such as Nissho Iwai and Sojitz Corporation.
 Our mission was to create a civilized auto retail market in Kazakhstan.
 In 1996, when the privatization process started, we started buying silos, milling complexes, and pasta factories.
 We invested by bringing in new equipment, and as of today we are the leaders in the production of pasta and flour, exporting our products to close to 10 countries.
 We are also entering into the livestock breeding business.
 We imported 400 head of Aberdeen Angus breed calves from Australia.
 We will participate in another auction in Australia to purchase 2,000 more calves from Adelaide, one of the biggest auctions in the livestock industry.
 We have plans to develop the livestock breeding business into a fully fledged operation and become a source of quality beef in the region.

 How do you see your livestock activities developing in the medium run?

 My vision is that ultimately we want to create a system of quality livestock breeding to increase meat production in our country.
-By doing this, in five years’ time we will be exporting beef to neighboring countries, especially to Russia, which is the best meat export destination considering its annual meat import potential.
+By doing this, in five years time we will be exporting beef to neighboring countries, especially to Russia, which is the best meat export destination considering its annual meat import potential.
 Our export focus on livestock production will differ from our grain export business.
 While the latter targets countries in Central Asia, the former will concentrate mainly on the Russian market.
 A small share of livestock production will be dedicated to halal meat, targeting countries in the Middle East and Gulf region.
 Our livestock base is very conveniently located 50 kilometers from the Russian border in the Kostanay oblast.
-This location is well placed in terms of logistics.
+This location is very convenient in terms of logistics.

 Astana Motors has a 16% share in the new automobile market.
 How is the sector developing?